-Mario can also enlist the aid of Yoshi.
+Mario can enlist the aid of Yoshi in certain stages after he is rescued during a story event.
 When riding Yoshi, he can eat enemies, fruit, and even birds.
 After eating fruit, Yoshi can spit juice from the fruit.
 This juice can dissolve large orange blocks, which are obstacles blocking certain secret areas.
 The juice can also turn enemies into platforms.
 Based on the type of fruit, the color and effect of the juice are different.

 With the help of his newfound semi-sidekick, Mario is able to clean up the runway of all graffiti and restore it to its original state.
 However, no sooner is this act of goodwill completed than two of Isle Delfino's finest arrive on the scene to bring Mario under arrest for evidently fouling up several other areas of the island.
 After a fairly unfair trial, Mario is ultimately sentenced to clean the entire island of all of the pollution that blemishes it before he will be permitted to leave.
 Doing so will quite literally brighten up the place, as a good many of the island's " Shine Sprites" have gone missing due to the rampant vandalism.
 These "Shine Sprites" traditionally gather at the "Shine Gate" in the center of town, and are the source of the pleasant rays that illuminate the island paradise; but, the malicious work of the real vandal has essentially scared them all away, leaving the island covered, in large part, by a persistent shadow.

 By traversing the many areas of Isle Delfino, and working to undo the true culprit's defacement and overall trouble-making, Mario will collect and return the "Shine Sprites" to their rightful place and restore the island to its normal, immaculate state.